About Savior Kasukuwere - Pindula, Local Knowledge

 Service / Career

-The Prime Minister’s Office became the Resident’s Office, which Saviour Kasukuwere left to pursue his own business ventures in 1994.
+The Prime Minister’s Office became the President’s Office, which Saviour Kasukuwere left to pursue his own business ventures in 1994.

 1999, Kasukuwere was elected Zanu PF Youth Chairman of Mashonaland Central.